Shorthand has many benefits, including better chance of getting a good job

 Many people dismiss shorthand as being a relic of the past.
 ‘You don’t need to waste time and money learning shorthand,’ they say.
 ‘We have Dictaphones now.’

 Well, we also have recording apps on smartphones so we don’t need Dictaphones, that’s for sure.
+But as Salesforce avers in their article about the fourth revolution, it isn’t pragmatic or plausible to live without smartphones.

 But we do need shorthand.
 Why?
 For journalists and reporters it is 100% essential.
 And it also has many, many benefits for people who have no intentions of working in the media.